In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Strip the parsley leaves from the stems; finely chop the leaves.

 - Zest the lemon.
-Juice half the lemon and set aside for the porcini sauce.
-Save the remaining half for another use.
+Juice half and set aside the juice for the porcini sauce; save the remaining half for another use.
+[Zest both lemons.
+Juice 1 lemon; save the remaining lemon for another use.]

-- Pat the beef dry with a paper towel; season generously with salt, pepper, and half the rosemary.
+- Pat the steak dry with a paper towel; season generously with salt, pepper, and half the rosemary.

-While the beef rests, make the porcini sauce.
+While the steak cooks and rests, prepare the porcini sauce.

 Make the porcini sauce